MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/mobile-power-app-system-offline.md

 ### Are WebResources supported in offline mode?

-Due to some current [limitations](/power-apps/mobile/offline-capabilities#limitations) of offline WebResources, we recommend using the [Power Apps component framework (PCF)](/powerapps/developer/component-framework/overview) to implement custom capabilities that work in both the Field Service (Dynamics 365) mobile app and in the browser.
+Due to some current [limitations](/power-apps/mobile/offline-capabilities#limitations) of offline WebResources, we recommend using the [Power Apps component framework (PCF)](/powerapps/developer/component-framework/overview) to implement custom capabilities that work in the mobile app and in the browser.

 ### How do I know when a sync is in progress?